mfractor/mfractor.github.io/docs/fonts/uiappfonts-plist-entry.md

-**Inject the UIAppFonts entry for a font asset into the info.plist**
+!!! quote "Inject the UIAppFonts entry for a font asset into the info.plist"

 ## Introduction